Neosperience/backpack/README.md

 Backpack is a toolset that makes development for AWS Panorama.
 AWS Panorama is is a machine learning appliance and software development kit that can be used to develop intelligent video analytics and computer vision applications, deployed on an edge device.
 For more information, refer to the [Panorama page](https://aws.amazon.com/panorama/) on the AWS website.

 Backpack provides the following modules:
- - *idcard.AutoIdentity* allows your application to learn more about itself and the host device.
+ - *AutoIdentity* allows your application to learn more about itself and the host device.
 It gives access to the Panorama device id, application instance id, application name and description, and other similar information.
  - *Timepiece* is a collection of timing and profiling classes that allows you to efficiently measure the frame processing time of your app, time profile different stages of frame processing (pre-processing, model invocation, post-processing), and send a selected subset of these metrics to AWS CloudWatch to monitor your application in real-time, and even create CloudWatch alarms if your app stops processing frames.
  - *SpyGlass* provides a framework to restream the processed video (annotated by your application) to media endpoints supported by *GStreamer*. *KVSSpyGlass* is an implementation of a SpyGlass pipeline that lets you send the processed video to AWS Kinesis Video Streams.
  - *Annotation* is a unified API for drawing on different backends like the core `panoramasdk.media` class or OpenCV images.

-## Installation
+## Installation ⚙️

 Backpack consists of several loosely coupled components, each solving a specific task.
 Backpack python package is expected to be installed in the docker container of your Panorama application with pip, so you would add the following line to your `Dockerfile`: